noahsark769/noahsark769/README.md

 ### Hello!
-I'm Noah, co-founder and CTO at [Alchemy Commerce](https://getalchemy.app).
+I'm Noah, co-founder and CTO at [Replo](https://replo.app).
 We're hiring `{ full stack, frontend }` engineers and designers - our funded no-code app for e-commerce website development has some really unique and interesting technical and UX challenges that we'd love your help with!
 Learn more on [our jobs page](https://alchemycommerce.notion.site/Careers-at-Alchemy-296bf9dd8d6d45bf9e6f9b3b1ab19a6c) or reach out to me directly on Twitter, happy to chat!

 As a software developer, I focus on web (particular interest in Typescript, React, one-way data flow), iOS and Apple platform development, and more.